 Type “Device Manager” in search box adjacent to the start menu, and hit Enter.
 Expand the “Sound, video and game controllers” tab.

 Uninstall your audio driver and use the built-in Windows Audio driver (HDAudio).

 Microphone does not work

 Here, you may discover that Cortana refuses to hear you.
 You may find that plugging an external microphone into the computer or using a headset works better.
 Try the solutions mentioned above.

 If nothing works for you, you may report your specific problem to Microsoft, including in your question the make and model of your PC, your hardware ID and driver version of your audio device, whether playing a Test Tone worked, a screenshot of your “Sound, video, and game controller” tab in Device Manager, and report if when your device is trying to play audio by noting whether green volume bars are present in the Sound Control Panel.

 How to do all the above?
 Microsoft has also laid down detailed instructions on that!

 How to find Device ID & driver version of your audio hardware

 To do this, run Device Manager.
 Go to Sound, video and game controllers.
 Here, Double-click your audio device.
 Next, switch to the Details tab and select Hardware IDs.
-Thereafter, right-click to copy the IDs and then paste them somewhere.
-Finally, select Driver version, right click to copy and then paste the contents in a Notepad.
+After that, right-click to copy the IDs and then paste them somewhere.
+Finally, select Driver version, right click to copy and then paste the contents into a Notepad.

 How to uninstall audio driver